PushpitKumar/MarriagePrediction/README.md

 pip install -r requirements.txt
 ```
 ### 6. Building the Web App
-* The web was developed using Streamlit web-app framework which is written in python suitable for small scale projects such as this one.
+* The web-app was developed using Streamlit framework which is written in python, suitable for small scale projects such as this one.
 For more information you can check the offical streamlit website by clicking [here](https://streamlit.io/)
-* Basic understanding of streamlit and html was needed for designing the webpage and to make sure it was responsive to user inputs.
+* Basic understanding of streamlit and html was needed for designing the web-app and to make sure it was responsive to user inputs.

 ### 7. Model Deployment on Heroku Platoform
 * You will have to create a account in order to deploy the model.
 Login to your account and go to the deploy section.